ntjennings1/utils/README.md

 # Utils

-Utility scripts created for machines on the TC Network.
+Utilities created for machines on the TC Network.

 ## Tools

 This repository will have a collection of useful tools that relate to the following topics:

-1. Network analysis
+1. Network manipulation
-2. System analysis
+2. System manipulation
-3. Program testing
+3. Encryption
 4. General automation
+5. Program testing

 ## Acknowledgements